watertap-org/watertap/docs/technical_reference/costing/gac.rst

 Costing Method Parameters
 +++++++++++++++++++++++++

-Costing methods are available for steel pressure vessel contactors (default) and concrete gravity basin contactors.
-Given that the form of the costing component equations are different
-(polynomial, exponential, and power law), the units associated with the parameters are embedded in the constraints and not directly applied to the variable.
-Additionally, the index is generalized to its position ``([0:len(parameter_data)])`` in the list, although some parameters are coefficients while others are exponents (see equations below for details).
-Variables with the (U.S. EPA, 2021) citation are directly taken from previously determined expressions.
-Other variables are regressed from higher detailed costing methods in (U.S. EPA, 2021).

 The following parameters are constructed for the unit on the FlowsheetCostingBlock (e.g., `m.fs.costing.gac_pressure` or `m.fs.costing.gac_gravity`) when applying the `cost_gac` costing method in the ``watertap_costing_package``: